 Elisabeth has performed in masterclasses with Hakan Hardenberger, Tom Stevens, Edward Carrol, Clement Saunier, Jeroen Berwaerts, Gabriele Cassone, Markus Stockhausen, Stephen Burns, Stephanie Richards, Peter Evans, Christopher Martin, David Krauss, Tom Hooten, and Craig Morris.
 She has worked with numerous composers, including Rebecca Saunders, Liza Lim, Milica Djorjevic, Rozalie Hirs, and Eric Ewazen.

-Elisabeth plays on a Hub van Laar B-flat trumpet, a Bach C trumpet, and Shires E-flat/D and piccolo trumpets.
+Elisabeth plays on a Hub van Laar B-flat and C trumpets and Schilke E-flat/D and piccolo trumpets.